ethereum/devp2p/discv5/discv5-theory.md

 seen, the initiator resends the find node to all of the `k` closest nodes it has not already queried.
 The lookup terminates when the initiator has queried and gotten responses from the `k` closest nodes it has seen.

-### Bucket Maintenance

-Nodes are expected to keep track of their close neighbors and regularly refresh their information.
-To do so, a lookup targeting the least recently refreshed bucket should be performed at regular intervals.

 ## Topic Advertisement